connorpj-tech/Implementing-Group-Policy/README.md

 <h1>Implementing Security Group Policy</h1>

 <h2>Objective</h2>
-This SOP will layout security group polices for workstations and implement basic security for the Windows Server and Clients associated with the Active Directory Domain Controller
+This SOP will layout security group polices for workstations that are associated with an Active Directory Domain Controller
 <h2>Utilities Used</h2>

 - <b> Microsoft Azure</b>